sk-sahu/sk-sahu.github.io/about.md

 permalink: /about/
 ---

+Hi!
+Thanks for your interest to visit.
+Here are few details me :)

-I am currently a Junior Research Fellow (JRF) at [IISER, Mohali] doing project in Computaional Biology.
-I am interested in High-Throughput Sequencing/NGS data and making sense out of it with relevant biological questions.
-I use data science tools (with R and Python) as a medium to answer biology.
-Besides this, I am passionate about complex networks and their behaviour.
+I am currently a Junior Research Fellow (JRF) at [IISER, Mohali] doing project in a Plant Developmental Biology lab with area of research on Computaional Genomics and Bioinformatics.

+### Broadly area of research interest:
+* High-Throughput Sequencing/NGS data and making sense out of it with relevant biological questions.
+I am optimistic with single-cell RNA-Seq.
+* I use data science platforms (R and Python) as a tool to answer biology.
+* I am passionate about complex networks and their behaviour.
+* Making rich visualization web apps/tools is my current favorite task.

+#### Few more details

-I have completed my M.Sc. degree in Bioinformatics from [BICPU], [Pondicherry University], with thesis work on Plant Transcriptome data.
+I have completed my M.Sc. degree in Bioinformatics from [BICPU], [Pondicherry University], with thesis title "A transcriptomic study on cold stress in two Indian rice varieties using RNA-Seq analysis."
+An abstract of the work published on Canadian Journal of Biotechnology (You can read it [here.])

 Further details on other projects can be find [here](https://sksahu.net/projects).